cortze/ipfs-cid-hoarder/README.md

 - Database Endpoint
 - CID content size
 - Already published cids
+- The port that the ipfs-cid-hoarder will user for the hosts
 - Hydra filter for peers that correspond to hydras, to avoid connections to them
 - A cid source that specifies from where shall the cids be generated/published
 - A cid file that contains cids